Look For The Light

 Sometimes It's In The Details

-Also, for the picture above I had just switched from the 28mm to the 75mm2, things look completely different and it changes the way we look at them.
-I like to do that because it’s like having another approach and the results can be surprising.
+For the picture above I had just switched from the 28mm to the 75mm (I frequently bring the 75mm with me for a day out shooting.
+Unfortunately, I rarely use it simply because I don't like switching lenses on location.
+It find it breaks the flow I am in and I tend to move me away from the mood I am in. ), things look completely different and it changes the way we look at them.
+I like to do that because it's like having another approach and the results can be surprising.
 I have been there with the wide angle an hour or so before, but the 75mm and a little change in the light was all it took to render what you see here (picture above).

 A Work In Progress

 But I am not done yet with La Colle-sur-Loup.
 I plan to get back again this week when the weather is better (i.e. blue sky & sun).
-Yesterday’s walk in the village gave me the opportunity to explore areas and things I didn’t know yet3.
-And now that I acknowledged the difference it makes looking through two different lenses (I knew, of course, but discovered how surprisingly interesting it could be), so I’ll try that approach : go wide, then « get closer« .
+Yesterday's walk in the village gave me the opportunity to explore areas and things I didn't know yet (I work in the village everyday, so I know a lot about it.
+But with a camera you always discover things and little corners you didn't know exist.
+And that<s exactly what I like to do.).
+And now that I acknowledged the difference it makes looking through two different lenses (I knew, of course, but discovered how surprisingly interesting it could be), so I'll try that approach : go wide, then "get closer".

 What’s In The Bag